Chronology: Steve Ballmer's tenure as Microsoft CEO

 2009 -- In July, Microsoft and Yahoo launch a 10-year Web search deal to challenge market leader Google.
 Under the deal, the two companies agree that Microsoft's Bing search engine will power search queries on Yahoo's sites.
 They have been in on-again, off-again talks since Yahoo rebuffed Microsoft's takeover bid.

-2010 - Microsoft releases its Windows Phone operating system for mobile phones, trying to claw its way into the smartphone market and woo consumers away from Apple's iPhone and Google's Andriod devices.
+2010 - Microsoft releases its Windows Phone operating system for mobile phones, trying to claw its way into the smartphone market and woo consumers away from Apple's iPhone and Google's Android devices.

 2011 - In February, Nokia and Microsoft strike a deal, in a bid to take on the smartphone market.
 By 2013, the partnership has yet to produce a product that has taken market share from Google and Apple.